These are the best things to do in Red Rock Canyon.

 If you climb at all, Red Rock is a must for your itinerary, and chances are it’s why you’re visiting Vegas in the first place.
 You’ll find tons of trad, sport, and bouldering here.
 We’ve done some sport climbing, but we mainly boulder for the social aspect.

 Kraft Boulders is the main touristy bouldering area due to the sheer concentration of boulders.
 Check out other spots like Willow Springs, Red Springs, and Gateway to avoid the crowds.
 With climbing on the rise, though, these areas are also starting to get crowded.

-Below is me on Plumber’s Crack, a classic that’s easy yet terrifying.
+Below (on the left) is me on Plumber’s Crack, a classic that’s easy yet terrifying.

-LOCAL TIP: Come say hi to us at Refuge Climbing!
-If it has rained in the past 48hrs, do not climb on sandstone.
-In the winter, it may take longer.
-A good test is to dig about an inch down on the ground around the rock.
+LOCAL TIP: Come say hi to us at our favorite climbing gym in Las Vegas!
+If it has rained in the past 48 hrs, do not climb on sandstone.
+In the winter, it may take longer than two days, and a good test is to dig about an inch down on the ground around the rock.
 If it is still damp, it’s too wet to climb.